geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 13. In the **Manufacturing** group window, note that it’s a mail-enabled security group that contains the three members that you assigned.
 Also note the message indicating that you can only manage this group in your on-premises environment using Active Directory users and groups (i.e. users and computers) or the Exchange admin center.

 14. In the **Manufacturing** group window, select the **Members** tab.
-Note that the group has no owner (the system did not automatically assign Holly Dickson as the group owner); this will be different from the Purchasing distribution group that you’ll validate next.
+Note that the group has no owner (the system did not automatically assign Holly Spencer as the group owner); this will be different from the Purchasing distribution group that you’ll validate next.
 Also note the three members that you assigned to it.
 Close the **Manufacturing** group window.

 15. In the **Groups** list, select the **Purchasing** group.

 16. In the **Purchasing** group window, note that it’s a public group that contains only one member.
 Select the **Members** tab.
 Recall for the Manufacturing security group, no owner was assigned.
-For this distribution group, note that Holly Dickson was automatically assigned as the group owner, as well as being assigned as a group member.
+For this distribution group, note that Holly Spencer was automatically assigned as the group owner, as well as being assigned as a group member.
 The reason for this is that while distribution groups are synchronized to Microsoft 365, their members are not.
 Therefore, the synchronization process automatically assigns the group owner as the only member of the distribution group that appears in the cloud.

 17. Now let’s examine these groups using Windows PowerShell.
 If **Windows PowerShell** is already open, then proceed to the next step; otherwise, type **Powershell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.